irahorecka/craigslist-housing-miner/README.md

 To mitigate this, you can omit geotags by typing ```n```:<br>
 <img src="https://i.imgur.com/4Yl2zN6.png" alt="geotag=False"><br><br>

-The protocol will exit once the process is finished; otherwise, you may have to repeatedly press ```CTRL + C``` in your operating terminal to properly exit the application.<br>
+The application will exit once the process is finished; otherwise, you may have to repeatedly press ```CTRL + C``` in your operating terminal to properly exit the application.<br>

 ## Data
 All data is stored in the ```craigslistHousingMiner/Data/{date data acquired}``` directory.<br>